 1 whole bone-in, skin-on turkey breast (about 4 to 5 pounds), patted dry

-Adjust oven rack to middle position and preheat oven to 450°F. In large Dutch oven, melt 5 tablespoons butter over medium high heat until foaming subsides (don't allow butter to brown), about 2 minutes.
+Adjust oven rack to middle position and preheat oven to 450°F. In a large Dutch oven, melt 5 tablespoons butter over medium-high heat until foaming subsides (don't allow butter to brown), about 2 minutes.
 Add sausage and mash with stiff whisk or potato masher to break up into fine pieces (largest pieces should be no greater than 1/4-inch).
 Cook, stirring frequently until only a few bits of pink remain, about 8 minutes.
 Add onions, celery, garlic, and sage and cook, stirring frequently, until vegetables are softened, about 10 minutes.
 Remove from heat and add half of chicken stock.

-Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in medium bowl until homogeneous.
-Stirring constantly with wooden spoon, slowly pour egg mixture into sausage mixture.
+Whisk remaining chicken stock, eggs, and 3 tablespoons parsley in a medium bowl until homogeneous.
+Stirring constantly with a wooden spoon, slowly pour egg mixture into sausage mixture.
 Add bread cubes and fold gently until evenly mixed.

 Using poultry shears, cut off and remove any back portion that may be attached to the turkey (there may not be any).
 Fill cavity under turkey breast and under flap of fat around neck with stuffing.
 Transfer remaining stuffing to a buttered 9- by 13-inch baking dish and place turkey on top.